Jackson-Mu/Jackson-Mu/README.md

 😄 Pronouns: He/Him

-🌍 Fun fact: Just like how you use different ingredients to bake a delicious cake, Data scientists use data to understand our world better!
+🌍 Fun fact: Just like how you use different ingredients to bake a delicious meal, Data scientists use data to understand our world better!

 ## Created Streamlit App Link